Rebrand Reading for Your Reluctant Readers

 You’ve likely heard a student say, “I’ve never liked reading.”
 Or a parent who sighs, “My child never reads.”
 Is it that they’re unable to read?
 Or is it that they’re unwilling?

-Being called a “reluctant reader” doesn’t help much either.
-Author, reading champion and former middle school teacher John Spencer suggests we flip that term to “reading reluctantly” (DeMarco, 2022).
+Being called a reluctant reader doesn’t help much either.
+Author, reading champion and former middle school teacher John Spencer suggests we flip the term “reluctant reader” to “reading reluctantly” (DeMarco, 2022).
 It shifts the label from the individual to the behavior.
 Spencer also challenges us to investigate why the child dislikes reading.
 Then work on fixing it.

 Mindset Is Malleable